oneapi-src/oneDPL/rfcs/proposed/host_backend_histogram/README.md

 1) Run a `parallel_for` pattern which performs a `histogram` on the input sequence where each thread accumulates into its own temporary histogram returned by `__thread_enumerable_storage`.
-The parallelism is divided on the input element axis, and we rely upon existing `parallel_for` to implement chunksize and thread composibility.
+The parallelism is divided on the input element axis, and we rely upon existing `parallel_for` to implement chunksize and thread composability.
 2) Run a second `parallel_for` over the `histogram` output sequence which accumulates all temporary copies of the histogram created within `__thread_enumerable_storage` into the output histogram sequence.
 The parallelism is divided on the histogram bin axis, and each chunk loops through all temporary histograms to accumulate into the output